5 Types of Bridging Visas australia

-5 Types of Australian Bridging Visa: New Guide In 2023
+Explore 5 Types of Australian Bridging Visa: Bridging Visas (BV)

 These Australian visas have many uses.
-The most well-known aspect of this visa is to bridge the gap between your previous visa.
-You can legally stay in Australia with this temporary visa, while you wait for your substantive visa to be processed.
+The most well-known aspect of this visa is that it helps you to legally stay in Australia with this temporary visa while you wait for your substantive visa to be processed.

 This visa was issued for a variety of reasons:

-If your substantive visa has expired and your application for another visa is still pending.
-You can extend your stay in Australia using a Visa (BVA).
+This type of bridging visa is designed for individuals who apply for a new substantive visa while holding a valid visa.
+It allows them to stay in Australia while their new substantive visa application is processed.
+If your substantive visa has expired and your application for another visa is still pending, you can extend your stay in Australia using a visa BVA.

 Travel Rights

 • You cannot reenter Australia after leaving on this visa.
-It can’t allow legally leave the country.
+It can’t allow you to legally leave the country.

 • In this case, you must apply for reinstatement of your BVA when you return to Australia.
 It is illegal to remain without a BVA if your visa expires before reinstatement.